Summary of Michelangelo

 Fresco - Vatican City

-This piece is not only sculpturally complex and indicative of Michelangelo's genius, but it carries layers of meaning and has sparked multiple interpretations.
+This piece is not only sculpturally complex, but it carries layers of meaning and has sparked multiple interpretations.
 In it, we see Christ the moment after the Deposition, or being taken down from the cross of his crucifixion.
 He is falling into the arms of his mother, the Virgin Mary, and Mary Magdalene, whose presence in a work of such importance was highly unusual.
-Behind the trio is a hooded figure, which is said to be either Joseph of Arimathea or Nicodemus, both of whom were in attendance of the entombment of Christ, which would follow this event.
-Joseph would end up giving his tomb for Christ and Nicodemus would speak with Christ about the possibility of obtaining eternal life.
-Because Christ is seen falling into the arms of his mother, this piece is also often referred to as a pietà.
+Behind the trio is a hooded figure, which is said to be either Joseph of Arimathea or Nicodemus, both of whom were in attendance at the entombment of Christ (which followed the Deposition).
+Joseph would give up his tomb for Christ and Nicodemus would speak with Christ about the possibility of obtaining eternal life.
+Because Christ is seen falling into the arms of his mother, this piece is also often referred to as a Pietà.

-The multiple themes alluded to in this one piece: The Deposition, The Pietà, and The Entombment are further emphasized by the way Michelangelo carved it.
-Not only is it life like and intense with realism, it was also sculpted so that a person could walk around to observe and absorb each of the three narratives from different perspectives.
-The remarkable three-dimensionality allows the group to interact within each of the work's meanings.
+The three themes alluded to in this one piece - The Deposition, The Pietà, and The Entombment - are further emphasized by the way Michelangelo carved out his narrative.
+Not only is it intense in its realism, The Deposition was sculpted so that a viewer could walk around the piece and observe each of the three narratives from different visual perspectives and to possibly reflect upon how the stories might be interrelated.

-The work is also a perfect example of Michelangelo's temperament and perfectionism.
+The sculpture is also a perfect example of Michelangelo's temperament and perfectionism.
 The process of making it was arduous.
 Vasari relates that the artist complained about the quality of the marble.
 Some suggest he had a problem with the way Christ's left leg originally draped over Nicodemus, worrying that some might interpret it in a sexual way, causing him to remove it.
-Perhaps Michelangelo was so particular with the piece because he was intending it for his own future tomb.
+It is also feasible that Michelangelo was so particular with the piece because he intended it for his own future tomb.

 Marble - Museo dell'Opera del Duomo, Florence

-What's interesting about this work is that Michelangelo abandoned his usual perfection at carving the body even though he worked on it intermittently for over 12 years.
-It was a departure that so late in his prolific career signified the enduring genius of an artist whose confidence would allow him to try new things even when his fame would have allowed him to easily rest upon his laurels.
-The detached arm, the subtle sketched features of the face, and the way the figures almost blend into each other provide a more abstracted quality than was his norm, and all precursors of a minimalism that was yet to come in sculpture.
+What's interesting about this work is that Michelangelo abandoned his usual detail at carving the body, even though he worked on it intermittently for some 12 years.
+It was a departure that, coming so late in his prolific career, signified the enduring genius of an artist whose confidence would allow him to try new things even when his fame would have allowed him to rest upon his laurels.
+The detached arm, the subtle sketched features of the face, and the way the figures almost blend into one other provide a more abstracted quality than was his norm, and prefigures a minimalist quality that was yet to come in sculpture.
 The renowned sculptor Henry Moore later said of this piece, "This is the kind of quality you get in the work of old men who are really great.
 They can simplify, they can leave out...
 This Pietà is by someone who knows the whole thing so well he can use a chisel like someone else would use a pen."

-This sculpture's importance was ignored for centuries, including its disappearance from public discourse until it was found in the possession of Marchese Rondanini in 1807.
+This sculpture's importance was ignored for centuries, and it almost entirely disappeared from public discourse until it was found in the possession of Marchese Rondanini in 1807.
 It has since excited many modern artists.
 The Italian artist Massimo Lippi is quoted as saying that modern and contemporary art began with this Pietà, and the South African painter, Marlene Dumas, based her Homage to Michelangelo (2012) on this work.